-The Qualified Remote Electronic Signature and Seal Creation Device ("Entrust Signature Activation Module") uses HSM (Hardware Security Module) devices2 as cryptographic modules for the generation and protection of the signature or seal creation data (SCD).
-Only the HSM device family "Entrust3 nShield Solo XC" can be used for the QSCD.
+The Qualified Remote Electronic Signature and Seal Creation Device ("Entrust Signature Activation Module") uses HSM devices as cryptographic modules for the generation and protection of the signature or seal creation data (SCD).
+Only the HSM device family "Entrust nShield Solo XC" can be used for the QSCD.
 HSMs are operated according to their Common Criteria EAL4+ certification in conjunction with the corresponding security target.